A Short History of (Nearly) Everything Paranormal

 Paracultures review by Christine Skolnik

 A Short History is a remarkable and indispensable addition to Paranormal Studies.
-Though it may appear a little daunting to causal readers because of its length (480 pages), it is a joy to read, partly because Simonsen has a knack for storytelling and a wonderful sense of humor, and partly because one recognizes, almost immediately, that the author is a reliable source and expert guide to the world of the paranormal.
+Though it may appear a little daunting to casual readers because of its length (480 pages), it is a joy to read, partly because Simonsen has a knack for storytelling and a wonderful sense of humor, and partly because one recognizes, almost immediately, that the author is a reliable source and expert guide to the world of the paranormal.
 Simonsen seems motivated by general curiosity and a broad range of scholarly questions, rather than any particular agenda within the field.
 See a summary of the work here.

 Reflecting on the book I came to realize that its scope serves important rhetorical and disciplinary purposes.
 The sheer number of examples of paranormal phenomena, from various times and places, and including individuals from various walks of life, is an overwhelming argument for taking psi seriously.
 Also persuasive are the references to philosophers and scientists who have been intrigued with psi questions.
 In addition to discussing James, Jung, and Pauli, Simonsen notes that paranormal phenomena engaged Socrates, Kant, and a wide range of twentieth-century scientists.